philippneugebauer/recipes/README.md

 ## Master Key

-Despite the fact, that it is not advisable to upload the master key into source control, that is the only way I could find to deploy the application to Heroku.
-Heroku envs cannot be used for the build step, but `rails assets:precompile` needs the env.
-It might be possible to move that in a startup script executed at application startup where the envs should be available.
+It is not advisable to upload the master key into source control, but `rails assets:precompile` needs it.
+The only way without uploading I found is putting the precompile step into the startup script since then the env set with Heroku are available.
+There's unfortunately no way they are provided at build time as well.

 ## Image Preprocessing